-A concordance is an alphabetical list of the words in a document, with references to the places in the document in which each word appears.
+A concordance is an ordered list of the words in a document, with references to the places in the document in which each word appears.
+The order is dependent on the $-\mathbf{0}$ command line option.
+If it is $-\mathbf{0a}$, the order is alphabetical; if it is $-\mathbf{0f}$, the order is by frequency; the default is alphabetical.
 Here, alphabetical order means ASCII collating order, except that if case is not significant, then the upper-case letters are considered as being in the same position in the collating order as their lower-case correspondents.
+For complete generality, any character, even so-called non-printable characters, is handled, although nothing is done by this program to make them any more printable than the underlying system makes them.